christianb/NeuralNetwork/README.md

 * Send output signal reverse to get an image back from the input nodes

 * Make the number of hidden layers and their nodes configurable.

+* Try different activation functions and see how they change the performance.

 ## Notes
 * How does the number of hidden layers affect the performance?